15 Best Things to Do in Bradenton (FL)

 When much of the country is still caught in winter’s icy grasp, baseball teams from all over the northeast and Midwest converge on Florida to get their acts together before the regular season starts.

-Including nearly 600 covered seats in addition to its uncovered ones, the state-of-the-art stadium hosts the Pittsburgh Pirates annually, and though it’s one of the oldest in the state, it’s been receiving regularly scheduled upgrades over the years.
+Including nearly 600 covered seats in addition to its uncovered ones, the state-of-the-art stadium hosts the Pittsburgh Pirates annually, and though it’s one of the oldest in the state, it’s received a lot of upgrades over the years.

-It’s a great place to sit back, relax, and watch some professionals in action without spending half a paycheck for a few beers and a hot dog.
-The park offers a variety of non-baseball related activities as well, so check online to see all the things they’ve got going on.
+This is a great place to sit back, relax, and watch some professionals in action without spending half a paycheck for a few beers and a hot dog.
+The park offers a variety of non-baseball related activities as well, so I reckon it’s worth checking online to see all the things they’ve got going on.

 8. Florida Maritime Museum